SHARE

 • Shredded vegan cheese

-• Toasted bread crumbs
+• Toasted panko bread crumbs

 If you discover a new favorite topping idea, be sure to let me know in the comments section below!